Graduate Cyber Security Course Descriptions

 CY-520.
 Cyber Security Ethical & Legal Concerns.
 3.00 Credits.

-In this course we will study Cybersecurity law, policy and compliance, legal rights and liabilities associated with computer security; the application of ethical principles (respect for persons, beneficence, and justice) in cyber security; Information privacy; Rights enforceable by private parties; Liabilities associated by private parties and governments; Legal aspects of records management; Un-authorized computer use; Computer Fraud and Abuse Act; Trade Secrets; Economic Espionage Act; Civil Law Claims; Privacy; Export Control; Constitutional Rights; USA-PATRIOT Act; HIPAA, Gramm-LeachBliley; Digital Rights Management.
+In this course we will study Cybersecurity law, policy and compliance, legal rights and liabilities associated with computer security; the application of ethical principles (respect for persons, beneficence, and justice) in cyber security; Information privacy; Rights enforceable by private parties; Liabilities associated by private parties and governments; Legal aspects of records management; Unauthorized computer use; Computer Fraud and Abuse Act; Trade Secrets; Economic Espionage Act; Civil Law Claims; Privacy; Export Control; Constitutional Rights; USA-PATRIOT Act; HIPAA, Gramm-Leach-Bliley; Digital Rights Management.

 CY-530.
 Cryptography.
 3.00 Credits.

 This course gives a historical introduction to Cryptology, the science of secret codes.
 It begins with the oldest recorded codes, taken from hieroglyphic engravings, and ends with the encryption schemes used to maintain privacy during Internet credit card transactions.
 Since secret codes are based on mathematical ideas, each new kind of encryption method leads in this course to the study of new mathematical ideas and results.
-The first part of the course deals with permutation-based codes: substitutional ciphers, transpositional codes, and Vigenere ciphers.
+The first part of the course deals with permutation-based codes: substitution ciphers, transpositional codes, and Vigenere ciphers.
 In the second part of the course, the subject moves to bit stream encryption methods.
 These include block cipher schemes such as the Data Encryption Standard (DES) and the Advanced Encryption Standard (AES).
 Public key encryption is the subject of the final part of the course.
 We learn the mathematical underpinnings of Diffie-Hellman key exchange, RSA and elliptic curve cryptography.
 Software packages and tools will also be studied.
-Hybrid or Online Course.

 CY-540.
 International Communication & Networking.
 3.00 Credits.

 In this course we will learn how International Telecommunications Networks are designed, built, and maintained.
 Within the context of cyber security we will study transmission modes, coding schemes, modulation, multiplexing, data sets, common carriers, tariffs, monitoring, troubleshooting, and network design.
 As part of the course, we will design an International Telecommunications Network and identify associated risks and vulnerabilities.
-Hybrid or Online Course.

 CY-550.
 Mobile Computing and Wireless.
 3.00 Credits.

 In this course we will study concepts in nomadic computing and mobility; challenges in design and deployment of wireless and ad-hoc networks; MAC issues, routing protocols and mobility management for ad-hoc networks and networks of the future.
-Hybrid or Online Course.

 CY-595.
 Non Credit Research Intern Grad Level.
 0.00 Credits.